rankioshi/Studies/README.md

 The main goal of this repository is to serve as a study resource for algorithms and data structures, with a focus on problems and solutions commonly encountered in technical interviews.
 More algorithms, data structures, and problem solutions will be added over time.

-## How to Use

-- Browse the folders and files for code examples and explanations.
-- Each implementation includes comments and, where applicable, example usage.
-- Feel free to use, modify, or contribute to the code for your own learning or interview preparation.

 ## Future Plans

 - Add more algorithms in different languages (e.g., Java, C++).
 - Include problem-solving strategies and coding challenges.
 - Expand documentation and add more detailed explanations.

-## License

-This repository is open-source and available under the MIT License.